trek-view/basecamp/_posts/2019-12-13-whats-in-your-trek-pack.md

 ---
 date: 2019-12-13
 title: "What's in your Trek Pack?"
 description: "How much can you fit in a Trek Pack?
-What do you take on hikes? "
+What do you take on hikes?"
 categories: guides
 tags: [Trek Pack 1, Camera Loans]
 author_staff_member: dgreenwood